Groinkb/ReservationApp/README.md

 ## 📄 License (Optional)

-Specify the license for your project.
-(e.g., `Distributed under the MIT License.
-See LICENSE.txt for more information.`)
+Distributed under the MIT License.
+See LICENSE.txt for more information.

 ## 📧 Contact (Optional)